nukopian/DBIx-Squirrel/docs/POD/README.md

     $sth = $dbh->prepare_cached($statement, \%attr)
     $sth = $dbh->prepare_cached($statement, \%attr, $if_active)

-The `prepare_cached` method interface is identical in form to that provided by the `DBI`.
+The `prepare` method works just the same as it does in the `DBI`.

-`DBIx::Squirrel` permits the use of one of a number of valid placeholder styles (`:name`, `:number`, `$number`, `?number`, `?`) within the statement-string.

-Statement-strings will be "normalised" to use the legacy `?` style, before being handed-off to the `DBI` method of the same name.
-In spite of this, you should still use key-value bindings if you opted for named placeholders.

-It is the normalised form of the statement that is cached by the `DBI`.
+The `$statement` argument must evauate to a string, and may be any of the
+following:

+- a simple string containing the SQL statement;
+- a reference to an array of simple strings that will be concantenated (separated by a space) to form a simple string containing the SQL statement;
+- a reference to a function returning a simple string or an array of simple strings that will be concantenated (separated by a space) to form a simple string containing the SQL statement;

+`DBIx::Squirrel` isn't too opinionated about the placeholder style used, and will accept `:name`, `:number`, `$number`, `?number` or `?` placeholders within the statement-string.
+You must use key-value bindings if you opted for named placeholders.
+All statements are normalised to use the legacy `?` style anyway, and it is this normalised statement that is cached by the `DBI`.

 #### `results`